venkat7004/python_scripts_tutedude/README.md

 Assignment4: Task 2: Write into a file and read the same at last (write_file.py)
 Assignment5: Task 1: Asks sutdents name and prints marks (student_marks.py)
 Assignment5: Task 2: prints original list,slice into 2 print first slice and reverse of secon slice (list_slicing.py)
+Assignment6: Module 10 & 11 Calculator using tkinter